-Fiber (estimated dry matter content) = 7.2%
+Fiber (estimated dry matter content) = 4.4%

 |Estimated Nutrient Content|

-|Dry Matter Basis||34%||20%||38%|
+|Dry Matter Basis||29%||16%||48%|

-|Calorie Weighted Basis||29%||40%||31%|
+|Calorie Weighted Basis||25%||33%||42%|

-The first ingredient in this dog food lists turkey.
-Although it is a quality item, raw turkey contains about 80% water.
-After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.
+Keep in mind, raw kangaroo contains up to 73% water.
+After cooking, most of that moisture is lost, reducing the meat content to a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

-The second ingredient is turkey meal.
-Turkey meal is considered a meat concentrate and contains nearly 300% more protein than fresh turkey.
+The second ingredient is kangaroo meal.
+Kangaroo meal is considered a meat concentrate and contains nearly 300% more protein than fresh raw kangaroo.

-The third ingredient lists peas.
+The fourth ingredient lists peas.
 Peas are a quality source of carbohydrates.
-Plus (like all legumes) they’re rich in natural fiber.
+And like all legumes, they’re rich in natural fiber.

-However, peas contain about 25% protein, a factor that must be considered when judging the actual meat content of this dog food.
+However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

-The sixth ingredient is sunflower oil.
+The fifth ingredient is sunflower oil.
 Sunflower oil is nutritionally similar to safflower oil.
 Since these oils are high in omega-6 fatty acids and contain no omega-3’s, they’re considered less nutritious than canola or flaxseed oils.